-River herring are socially, economically, and ecologically important anadromous fish that live along the Atlantic coast of North America.
-Anadromous fish are born in freshwater rivers and lakes along the coast, migrate to sea where they mature into adults, and return to freshwater to spawn.
+River herring are socially, economically and ecologically important anadromous fish that live along the Atlantic coast of North America.
+Anadromous fish are born in freshwater rivers and lakes along the coast and migrate to sea where they mature into adults and return to freshwater to spawn.

 Given the broad geographic distribution of the two species of river herring, and the fact that their life history crosses many habitats and jurisdictions, the success of this conservation program will rely on a number of partners.
 These include federal, state, and local government agencies, non-governmental organizations, and academic institutions.

 Funding priorities for this program include: